Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Numerical Experiments

 \section{Numerical Experiments}

 We apply the proposed Algorithms \ref{algo:SGLD} and \ref{algo:pigeonhole SGLD} for Bayesian inference on the coefficients of fixed effects $b=(b_1, \ldots, b_p)^{\top}$ and the variance components $\sigma^2_{\alpha}, \sigma^2_\beta, \sigma^2_e$ using both simulated data and two real datasets.
-In the experiments of simulated data, we compare the performance of the proposed SGLD algorithms with Gibbs sampler and the method of moment estimator proposed by \cite{gao2019estimation}, for both the balanced model without missing data and the unbalanced model with mising data.
-In the real data examples, we compare the proposed pigeonhole SGLD algorithm with the full-data Gibbs sampler and the REML computed from the R package \texttt{lme4} (\citealt{Batetal15}).
+We present extensive simulation studies on Algorithms \ref{algo:SGLD} and \ref{algo:pigeonhole SGLD} in Section S3 of the Supplementary Material.
+In the real data examples, we compare the proposed pigeonhole SGLD algorithm with the full-data Gibbs sampler and the restricted maximum likelihood estimator (REML) computed from the R package \texttt{lme4} (\citealt{Batetal15}).
 All experiments were run on a Windows machine with Intel(R) core(TM) i$7$-$9700$ CPU with $3.0$GHz $8$ core compute nodes and $32$GB memory.
-All the SGLD algorithms and Gibbs sampler were implemented in R version $4.0.5$.
-The method of moment in \cite{gao2019estimation} was implemented in Python version $3.8.5$.
+All the SGLD algorithms and Gibbs samplers were implemented in R version $4.0.5$.
+The method of moments in \cite{gao2019estimation} was implemented in Python version $3.8.5$.